This first appeared in The Havok Journal on March 9, 2020. The subject remains a relevant issue today.

 During the Russian-Afghan War, the United States was heavily involved in supporting multiple Afghan militias fighting against our greatest adversary.
 We gave and gave and gave but then, once the Russians were defeated, we put on the brakes.
 It was arguably one of the most devastating moments in U.S. National Security that would inevitably come back and bite us hard.

 We made countless promises to the Afghans and never came through with any of those promises which led to a major civil war between dozens of local tribes and militias.
-This civil war allowed the Taliban to blossom into a major organization which ruled Afghanistan for many years.
+This civil war allowed the Taliban to blossom into a major organization that ruled Afghanistan for many years.

-Immediately following 9-11, the United States went into a reactionary mode and was quick to invade Afghanistan on the logic that the Taliban were harboring Al Qaeda.
+Immediately following 9-11, the United States went into a reactionary mode and was quick to invade Afghanistan on the logic that the Taliban was harboring Al Qaeda.
 Few realize during this time several nation states were providing safe haven to Al Qaeda during this time as Al Qaeda cells were spread across the globe.
-Another point of contention is the fact that the Taliban were in talks with Al Qaeda in an attempt to push them out of country instead forcing them into safe-haven in western Pakistan.
+Another point of contention is the fact that the Taliban were in talks with Al Qaeda in an attempt to push them out of the country instead of forcing them into a safe-haven in western Pakistan.

 Our decision was made and teams of special operators infiltrated Afghanistan initiating America’s longest war.
 We did this with virtually zero ground truth, meaning, we had no sources or assets for intelligence on the ground prior to our invasion.
-Many whom we initially engaged in combat operations were nothing more than localized militias whom had little if anything to do with the Taliban (Central) meaning we were fighting tribesmen who would later turn to the Taliban due to our own actions.
+Many whom we initially engaged in combat operations were nothing more than localized militias who had little if anything to do with the Taliban (Central) meaning we were fighting tribesmen who would later turn to the Taliban due to our own actions.